Is “Gluten-Free” Beer Made From Barley Malt Safe for Celiacs?

 The TTB is responsible for regulating the labeling of alcoholic drinks in the US.
 The organization attempts to stay in step with the FDA, but since there is no final FDA definition of gluten-free foods, the TTB issued an interim policy on May 24, 2012 (Ref.
 2).
 For now, beers claiming to be “Gluten-Free” can only be made from ingredients that are naturally gluten-free, such as sorghum.
 Beers based on barley—even if the majority of the gluten (hordein) has been removed—must adopt the following two rules, quote:

-(1) One of the following qualifying statements must also appear legibly and conspicuously on the label or in the advertisement as part of the above statement: “Product fermented from grains containing gluten and to remove gluten.
+(1) One of the following qualifying statements must also appear legibly and conspicuously on the label or in the advertisement as part of the above statement: “Product fermented from grains containing gluten and [processed or treated or crafted] to remove gluten.
 The gluten content of this product cannot be verified, and this product may contain gluten.”

 OR,“This product was distilled from grains containing gluten, which removed some or all of the gluten.
 The gluten content of this product cannot be verified, and this product may contain gluten.”